 Our Upper School Schedule for 2020-2021 includes the following highlights:

-- Two days learning in classrooms with their teachers and classmates from their cohort.
+- Four days learning in classrooms with their teachers and classmates.

 - Here is a visual of our schedule.

-- Advisory will meet daily for students in both cohorts, and lunch provided by FLIK will be served to Advisory groups.
+- Advisory will meet daily for students and lunch provided by FLIK will be served to Advisory groups.

 - To concentrate students’ learning time, classes in four of our eight color periods will be active at a given time.
 After an interval of some weeks, we will alternate, running classes in the other four color periods.
 We plan to utilize a special schedule in May 2021 for students to consolidate their learning from classes in all eight color periods before the Summer Break.